Architecture Today

 Architecture Today is an independently published British architecture magazine, founded in 1989.
 Largely comprising in-depth building studies, it is published ten times per annum and is available free-of-charge to Architects Registration Board-registered architects via controlled circulation subscriptions.

 The magazine operates both online and in print, running events such as online webinars, CPDs, and in-person panel discussions on all matters concerning the built environment.

+The Architecture Today Awards are given to buildings that provide long-term ecological, functional, social and cultural benefits.
+These awards exclusively consider projects in use for at three or more years.